AlvinoNguyen/100-days-of-code/log2.md

 **Thoughts**: Again, no coding today, but this was also my first day submitting a pull request for an open-source project, so that's good!
 I don't think my pull request will be reviewed though, so it mgiht be time to move onto something else.
 In the meantime, I added reply shortcuts to my Github profile.
 The point is to semi-automate Github posts and comments, and I created a template for pull requests and issues.
 Those should come in handy in the future, right?

 **Link to work**: [Kqzz/MCsniperPY](https://github.com/Kqzz/MCsniperPY/pull/16)

+### Day 10: November 14, Saturday

+**Today's Progress**: Started looking into tutorials on creating Discord and Telegram bots.

+**Thoughts**: I don't know what suddenly made me interested in bots, but I really wanna make one!
+Luckily, both Discord and Telegram bots can be created using Node.
+I'm a bit disappointed that it took this long for me to start up a project, but hey, better late than never. so far, the plan is to start off with a light-hearted Telegram bot to put in my friends' group chat, and then create a more practical bot for Discord.
+Let's see where this goes!